Mini-ADHD Assessment

 Do I actually have ADHD?

-COMMON PROBLEM: Some folks have worried that they have ADHD but they aren’t sure.
-Perhaps they are distracted but they don’t know why?
+Some folks have worried that they have ADHD, but they aren’t sure.
+Perhaps they are distracted, but they don’t know why.
 Is it anxiety?
 Is it trauma?
-Is it actual ADHD?
+Is it actually ADHD?

-TRUTH: We can do a mini-assessment to see if you have enough symptoms of ADHD to suspect that you would be diagnosed with ADHD.
-This gives you a financially helpful way to answer your diagnostic question before making a bigger financial commitment.
+We can do a mini-assessment to see if you have enough symptoms of ADHD to suspect that you would be diagnosed with ADHD.
+This provides a cost-effective way to answer your diagnostic question before making a larger financial commitment.

 ADHD is frustrating.

-Undiagnosed ADHD can hold you back leading to poor self-esteem, low school grades, and frustration over the perceived inability to do it all like everyone else.
+Undiagnosed ADHD can hold you back, leading to poor self-esteem, low work performance, unending procrastination, and frustration over the perceived inability to do it all like everyone else.
 A diagnosis matters because it can help you advocate for yourself and provide you with real-life skills to stay focused and calm.

 Your ADHD might lead to: